The Meaning of Joy & 3 Ways to Feel More Joy

 A sense of inner peace.

-An inner knowing that, even in the storm, this won’t last forever.
+An inner knowing that, even in the storm, it won’t last forever.

 That you are not alone.